AUTODIAL/AutoEIS/README.md

 # define the path of julia program
 j = ae.set_julia (r"D:\Julia-1.7.2\bin\julia.exe")
 ```
-Then by calling the function `initialize_julia()`, AutoEis will automatically install julia's dependencies. *(This step is only required for your first time using AutoEis)*
+Then by calling the function `initialize_julia()`, AutoEis will automatically install julia's dependencies. *(This step is only required at your first time using AutoEis)*
 ```bash
 # initialize the julia environment and download the dependencies
 ae.initialize_julia()